 Eric started with IPC in 2010.
 His work involves large landscape project design and implementation in remote locations in a wide variety of climates.
 He develops the support networks for landscape systems through vocational, natural resource and infrastructure development with the primary goal of amplifying native ecology and promoting land stewardship.

 Prior to IPC, Eric worked as an independent contractor for the United Nations Development Program and United States Agency of International Development as a chief engineer implementing wastewater-to-resource projects.
 He also worked in the private sector in Panama, as a project engineer for remote developments.
 Before his international experience, he worked super boring engineer type jobs in the states.

 Eric Nyman graduated with an environmental engineering degree from Humboldt State University in the northwest of California.

 His other experience ranges from being a vegetarian chef, co-restauranteur (whose restaurant is still running after twenty years) to developing tropical homesteads.
-He has studied human interaction with the environment in many places around the world to understand the erosion of the relationship to determine how to stop it.
+He has studied human interaction with the environment in many places around the world to understand the erosion of the relationship in order to determine how to stop it.

 He speaks enough Spanish to joke and almost, but not quite enough, French.

 Joaquin is an architectural designer with experience in a wide range of building sectors including commercial, master planning, cultural, and residential.
 His work with Perkins+Will and Aranda\Lasch has won awards such as AR MIPIM Future Projects Award for Tall Buildings and the J.Irwin and Xenia S. Miller Prize.

 Joaquin's B. Arch comes from Syracuse University and his M. Arch II from Harvard Graduate School of Design.
 In the Academic field he has taught with Benjamin Aranda at Harvard Graduate School of Design, at Columbia University and at Pratt GAUD.